thispc/psiphon/README.md

 After that you will get access to the shell and can use all the psiphon commands.
 This method forwards all the docker's traffic on port 1080 (psiphon's default port) to the machine's 1080 port.

 PS: remember to use the -e option of psiphon otherwise it will not work

+PPS: You can also use docker on linux if you do not wan't to compile your own ssh binary.
+Docker is system independent.

-PPS: If you do not want to use our docker image, it is totally fine.
+PPPS: If you do not want to use our docker image, it is totally fine.
 You can create your own docker image with the help of the Dockerfile.
+Refer to https://docs.docker.com/engine/reference/commandline/build/ for more details on how to build the docker image.
 ```sh
 docker build -t psiphon .
 ```